Australia shares finish near 1-month highs; NZ up

 (Updates to close)

-June 14 Australian shares ended broadly firmer for a fourth straight session on Wednesday, tracking record highs on Wall Street that was helped by a rebound in technology stocks.
+June 14 (Reuters) - Australian shares ended broadly firmer for a fourth straight session on Wednesday, tracking record highs on Wall Street that was helped by a rebound in technology stocks.

 The S&P/ASX 200 index rose 1.1 percent, or 61.13 points, to 5,833.9, its highest close in a month.